ythuangyt/friendship-mobility/index.md

 As the plot shows, if you are accustomed to yoga studios, your movements are most likely to be very similar to anyone taking yoga classes too, even if that person is a total stranger!
 On the other hand if you meet a stranger at a diner, it is less likely that you two have similar preferences in terms of location types.
 This makes sense: your passion for yoga could be the consequence (or the cause) of other hobbies, which might be also the case for other yoga passionates.
 Frequent Bar, nightclub are On the contrary, the fact that you often go to the diner won't reveal much about you as a person.

+From above analyses, we see that people from different countries indeed visit different location types, due to many factors such as culture.
+How does that translate in practice?
+In the following, we study the periodic and non-periodic behaviors difference between countries.

 ### Do you know where people go in Japan?

-From above analyses, we see that people from  countries indeed visit different location types, due to many factors such as culture.
-How does that translate in practice ?
 Let's look at the most 50 common checkin location types for 10 major countries through the following word clouds.
 (You can choose the countries at dropdown button.)

 <iframe id='mostCommon-countries' frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="550" src="plot/countries_most_visited.html"></iframe>